xavmarch13/lattirust_estimator.io/content/docs/Estimator Options/_index.md

 ## Searching for the best parameters on single SIS instances

 For an already defined SIS instance, we provide a way to find the tightest set of parameters to achieve a certain level security.
+We give a way to optimize separately for $h$ which is the primary security indicator, but also for the length bound and for $d$ the dimension of the module and $k$ the number of hints, when it applies.
+We also give a function to optimize both principal parameters ($h$ and the length bound) simultaneously.

 ## Searching for the best parameters on multiple SIS instances